luwangg/streaming/README.md

 # Home Live Streaming Setup

 This repository contains everything you'll need to stream your desktop from your home machine to a streaming server to a client viewing your stream in their browser or on their mobile device.
-To stream we'll use ffmpeg, which can also grab a webcam, network camera, portions of your desktop, etc. although another GREAT options is the Open Broadcaster Software (obs) Studio, available open-source for Windows, Mac, and Linux.
+To stream we'll use ffmpeg, which can also grab a webcam, network camera, portions of your desktop, etc. although another GREAT option is the Open Broadcaster Software (obs) Studio, available open-source for Windows, Mac, and Linux.
 OBS is pretty point and click though, just enter "Custom Streaming Server" and copy the URL from the ffmpeg example and you're set.

 # ffmpeg

 This great open-source audio/video tool can be used to stream RTMP data to our streaming server (nginx).
 The exact command you'll want is stored in the ffmpeg.sh file in this repository, copied below for your convenience:

     ffmpeg -f x11grab -s 1920x1080 -r 15 -i $DISPLAY \
            -f alsa -i pulse \
            -c:v libx264 -b:v 1200k -maxrate 1200k -bufsize 1200k -preset faster \
            -vf fps=25 -pix_fmt yuv420p -profile:v main -g 25 -c:a aac -strict -2 -b:a 128k -f flv \
            rtmp://<server URL here>:1935/live/test

 In case you're not familiar with ffmpeg, here's what the various options are doing.
 First, we specify the video source, here x11grab to grab the desktop, ``-s`` specifies the size of the screen to grab, ``-r`` is the framerate and ``-i $DISPLAY`` uses the current desktop/x11 display.
 Next, we specify the audio source, ``-i pulse`` means grab whatever audio is playing on the machine, so we'll capture audio output from youtube or video games, for example.